 “The flying part is the easiest,” Matt said.
-“To get your license you have to get 40 hours, and you need a certain amount of cross-country hours which is flying over 50 miles.
+“To get your certificate you have to get 40 hours, and you need a certain amount of cross-country hours which is flying over 50 miles.
 The hard part is knowing things about the plane like if anything goes wrong and planning your cross-country route, which my teachers at Farragut definitely helped with that.”

 Matt has taken aviation courses throughout his time at Farragut.
 He passed his private pilot written test last year, took Embry-Riddle Aeronautical University dual enrollment courses as a junior, and as a senior was in the Aviation Academy.